cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 #### Delete
 ##### - `/delete`
-Deletes all asset information from all namespace.
+Deletes asset information from all namespace.
 As if the asset is never instantiated.

 The delete is done by using `/retrieve` to retrieve asset-related IRI of the asset.
 Some of these IRIs are then used to find triples with the asset IRI and/or item IRI as either subject or object in the provided namespace to be deleted. (*NOTE:This is why it takes ~ 10s per delete.
 A better delete query could be made, but it will be more specific and require development time.
 As this was a hotfix for a previous mistake, this is the easiest and fastly developed universal delete I can come up with at the moment*).
 Therefore this does not delete instances not directly affiliated with the asset, for example, the person instances of the user and the organizations.
 This is done in case the instance is affiliated with other triples shich is immportant for other assets / agents.

 The delete command records the deleted asset in a log file in `\app\deleteLog.log` in the container.
-Each triple deleted will be associated to a UUID int he following format:
+Each triple deleted will be associated to a UUID in the following format:
 ```
 [UUID]::[endpoint triple is deleted from]::{"subject":[IRI], "predicate":[IRI], "object":[IRI]}
 ```
 This is meant as a precaution of mis-delete, an undo feature.
-The actual undo however is not yet implemented as currently the deletion works fine (Its best to have the undo implemented eventually.
-Never got in a car crash before, but I still weear my seatbelt till now...).
-The deleted triple recoreded is obtained by doing a SELECT query with a similar query to the delete query before each deletion. (*NOTE: Again, also why each delete takes ~10s per delete.*).
+The actual undo however is not yet implemented as currently the deletion works fine (Its best to have the undo implemented eventually).
+The deleted triple recorded is obtained by doing a SELECT query with a similar query to the delete query before each deletion. (*NOTE: Again, also why each delete takes ~10s per delete.*).

 ***You may want to backup `\app\deleteLog.log` before updating/deleting the container***